barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 time I actually get around to running a campaign, but I find the knowledge generally comes back easily enough when I need it.

-For example, for my upcoming [glo:traveller] game, I'm planning to include one of the optional sourcebooks on alien cultures, which has some alternative character creation rules for alien [glos:pc].
+For example, for my upcoming Traveller game, I'm planning to include one of the optional sourcebooks on alien cultures, which has some alternative character creation rules for alien [abbr:pc "PCs"].
 So I made a few characters using the standard rules, then a few characters using the variant rules, to help fix the differences in my mind.